AdobeDocs/analytics.en/help/implement/js/troubleshooting.md

 ---
 title: Troubleshoot JavaScript implementation
-description: Learn about common issues for troubleshooting your JavaScript implementation.
+description: Learn about common issues and best practices for troubleshooting your JavaScript implementation.
 ---

 # Troubleshoot JavaScript implementation